tamerthamoqa/CheXpert-multilabel-classification-tensorflow/README.md

 * The official validation set was used as the "test" set for the training experiments.
 * __U-zeroes__ method was used on the dataset; all instances of the 'uncertain' label were mapped as zeroes.

-A DenseNet-201 and Inception-ResNet-V2 convolutional neural network models were trained on the full 14 CheXpert labels using the default training hyperparameters in '_train_multilabel_classification_model.py_'.
+A DenseNet-201 and Inception-ResNet-V2 convolutional neural network models were trained on the full 14 CheXpert labels using the default training hyperparameters in '_train_multilabel_classification_model.py_' with class weighted binary crossentropy loss training.
 An Ensemble model was created from the trained models in this [jupyter notebook](https://github.com/tamerthamoqa/CheXpert-multilabel-classification-tensorflow/blob/master/testing_trained_models/creating_ensemble_model.ipynb) (Average Predictions Ensemble) and tested on the validation and "test" sets.

 Please report any errors or issues.
 Feedback and suggestions would be greatly appreciated.